The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Discussion

 \subsubsection{CO- and water-rich inner disk winds?}

-The kinematic structure of $M$-band CO lines observed at high-resolution from most T~Tauri disks can be decomposed into two velocity components, BC and NC, that show very different FWHM and vibrational excitation \citep{bast11,bp15,banz22}.
-Of these components, NC has been associated to a disk wind due to a number of observed properties, most notably the common presence of blue-shifted asymmetries \citep{brown13,banz22} and an asymmetric spectro-astrometric signal detected in a few disks \citep{pont11}.
-The similar properties of NC across T~Tauri disks, once projection effects at different viewing angles are considered, and the presence of blue-shifted absorption components suggest that NC may trace a slow molecular inner disk wind in T~Tauri disks in general \citep[see discussion in][]{banz22}.
+The kinematic structure of $M$-band CO lines observed at high resolution from most T~Tauri disks can be decomposed into two velocity components, BC and NC, that show very different FWHM and vibrational excitation \citep{bast11,bp15,banz22}.
+Of these components, NC has been associated with a disk wind due to a number of observed properties, most notably the common presence of blue-shifted asymmetries \citep{brown13,banz22} and an asymmetric spectro-astrometric signal detected in a few disks \citep{pont11}.
+The similar properties of NC across T~Tauri disks, once projection effects at different viewing angles are considered, and the presence of blue-shifted absorption components suggest that the NC may trace a slow molecular inner disk wind in T~Tauri disks in general \citep[see discussion in][]{banz22}.

-The similarity between the profile of NC in CO lines and that of water lines at 12.4~$\mu$m (Figures \ref{fig: H2O_VISIR_profiles_fit} and \ref{fig: TEXES_analysis}) therefore raises the question whether water may trace the same molecular inner disk wind as CO.
-MHD disk wind models expect the survival of water and CO in the upper disk layers launching winds from within 10~au from the central star \citep[e.g.][]{panoglou12,yvart16,wang19}, suggesting that part of the molecular spectra observed from inner disks could indeed trace a wind.
-The narrow absorption tentatively detected in water lines in two disks (Section \ref{sec: wat_absorpt}) may also suggest water-rich outflowing gas, similarly to the absorption observed in CO.
-The current dataset does not show a correspondence between CO absorption and water absorption in lines at $E_{u} \approx 4000$--6000~K (Figure \ref{fig: H2O_VISIR_profiles_fit} and Appendix \ref{app: extra_plots}), but emission at lower $E_{u}$ is yet to be spectrally-resolved.
+The similarity between the profile of NC in CO lines and that of water lines at 12.4~$\mu$m (Figures \ref{fig: H2O_VISIR_profiles_fit} and \ref{fig: TEXES_analysis}) therefore raises the question of whether water may trace the same molecular inner disk wind as CO.
+MHD disk wind models find that water and CO should be present in a low-velocity molecular region of inner disk winds \citep[e.g.][]{panoglou12,yvart16,wang19}, suggesting that the infrared molecular spectra could indeed trace a wind.
+The narrow absorption tentatively detected in water lines in two disks (Section \ref{sec: wat_absorpt}) may also suggest water-rich outflowing gas, similarly to the absorption observed in CO \citep{banz22}.
+The current dataset does not show a correspondence between CO absorption and water absorption in lines at $E_{u} \approx 4000$--6000~K (Figure \ref{fig: H2O_VISIR_profiles_fit} and Appendix \ref{app: extra_plots}), but water lines at $>13~\mu$m are yet to be spectrally-resolved to test whether any absorption may be present at lower $E_{u}$.
 The quality and number of high-resolution water spectra do not allow a definitive answer yet on water, but a few useful guidelines can be formulated for future work to study molecular inner disk winds at infrared wavelengths: